This blog accompanies the Quality Assurance Expert Webinar which can be viewed here. It was written by Clyde Waal, Expert Services Consultant.

 One of the key success factors for effective quality assurance is the ability to embed quality-enhancing practices into your projects, without burdening your team with extensive additional workload.
-We have identified 7 best-practices that will help you achieve this goal:
+We have identified 8 quality assurance best practices that will help you achieve this goal:

 The Definition of ready is a set of criteria that should be met before a user story is ready to be developed.
 Recommended definition of ready criteria are at least: